bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 ---
 # Using DELLEMC Powerprotect to Backup and Protect AKS Workloads

-This mont we released PowerProtect Datamanager 19.6.
-Along with new and improved Featuresets, we also released our First Version to the Azure Marketplace.
+This month we released PowerProtect Datamanager 19.6.
+Along with new and improved featuresets, we also released our first version to the [Azure Marketplace](https://portal.azure.com/#create/dellemc.ppdm_ddve_0_0_1ppdm19_6-ddve_6_0).

-This allows  Organizations to Protct the following workloads natively on Azure:
+This allows  Organizations to Protect the following workloads natively on Azure:

 - Kubernetes
 - Applications (Oracle, SQL, SAP Hana)